Collin Vaness, author portrait

 Collin Vaness

-A Canadian novelist writing thrillers and speculative fiction across history, the near future, and the deep past.
+A novelist writing thrillers and speculative fiction across history, the near future, and the deep past.

-Collin Vaness is a Canadian novelist writing across historical, military thriller, science fiction, and prehistoric epic.
-His novels share a single concern: the moment a civilization — a kingdom, a fleet, an empire, a tribe — is forced to bend or break, and what that moment does to the small number of named people inside it.
+Collin Vaness is a novelist writing across historical, near-future thriller, military thriller, science fiction, and prehistoric epic.
+His novels share a single concern: the moment a civilization — a kingdom, a fleet, an empire, a city, a tribe — is forced to bend or break, and what that moment does to the small number of named people inside it.

-Collin is a licensed professional engineer in Canada and the United States, a Certified Energy Manager, and a LEED-accredited professional.
+Collin is a licensed professional engineer, a Certified Energy Manager, and a LEED-accredited professional.
 He spent his first career designing the mechanical systems behind hospitals, schools, and civic buildings — a discipline that shows up in the operational, technical, and structural fidelity of his fiction.
-He lives and works in Vancouver, British Columbia.

 The work, in four pillars